agarrharr/adam.garrett-harris.com/content/blog/2021-09-01-showing-the-contents-of-directories-in-ios/index.md

 ---
-title: "Showing the Contents of Directories"
+title: "Showing the Contents of Directories in iOS"
-date: 2021-08-24
+date: 2021-09-01
 tags:
 - ios
 - swiftui
 - tutorial
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kQL3NawzQ0M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [Last time](/2021-08-23-deleting-bookmarks-in-ios/) we made an app that allows the user to select multiple folders and save them using bookmarks.
 It displays those bookmarks in a list.
 And the user can delete them from the list by swiping.
 Now, let's make it a bit more interesting by showing the user the contents of the folder when they tap on it.
+And we'll show an icon depending on whether it's a folder or a file.

 ## Make the DetailView